MacOS: macOS 10.15 Catalina

 macOS 10.15 Catalina was released on October 7, 2019.
 Updates included enhanced voice control, and bundled apps for music, video, and podcasts that together replace the functions of iTunes, and the ability to use an iPad as an external monitor.
 Catalina officially dropped support for 32-bit applications.

 macOS 11 Big Sur

 macOS Big Sur was announced during the WWDC keynote speech on June 22, 2020, and it was made available to the general public on November 12, 2020.
 This is the first time the major version number of the operating system has been incremented since the Mac OS X Public Beta in 2000.
-It brings ARM support, new icons, and aesthetic user interface changes to the system.
+It brings Arm support, new icons, and aesthetic user interface changes to the system.

 macOS 12 Monterey

-macOS Monterey was announced during the WWDC keynote speech on June 7, 2021, and released on October 25, 2021, introducing Universal Control (which allows input devices to be used with multiple devices simultaneously), Focus (which allows selectively limiting notifications and alerts depending on user-defined user/work modes), Shortcuts (a task automation framework previously only available on iOS and iPadOS expected to replace Automator), a redesigned Safari Web browser, and updates and improvements to FaceTime.
+macOS Monterey was announced during the WWDC keynote speech on June 7, 2021, and released on October 25, 2021, introducing Universal Control (which allows input devices to be used with multiple devices simultaneously), Focus modes (which allows selectively limiting notifications and alerts depending on user-defined user/work modes), Shortcuts (a task automation framework previously only available on iOS and iPadOS expected to replace Automator), a redesigned Safari Web browser, and updates and improvements to FaceTime.